-The quantities plotted so far, while indicative of the stride period needed for maximum speed, are difficult to measure proprioceptively (without external sensors) or without complex sensors (e.g. velocity sensors).
-For this reason, we examined the difference between the time that a particular tripod is deactivated, $t_d$ (see Fig. 4), and the time that the middle-foot of that tripod leaves the ground, $t_I$ , as suggested by the analysis of the one-DOF model.
-This quantity is plotted in Figure 8d for the different cases examined.
-This time delay, $(t_d - t_L)$ , is positive for long stride periods, which indicates that thrust application ends after lift-off, here caused by end-of-stroke or full extension.
-This delay also monotonically increases for longer periods since thrust application, or $t{on}$ , is set as a fixed percentage, or duty cycle, of the stride period.
+The time difference between t_d , the time that thrust is deactivated, and t_T , the time that take-off occurs, $(t_d - t_T)$, is plotted in Figure 9c for the different cases examined.
+This time delay, $(t_d - t_T)$, is positive for long stride periods, which indicates that thrust application ends after lift-off, here caused by end-of-stroke or full extension.
+This delay also monotonically increases for longer periods since the time of thrust application is set as a fixed percentage, or duty cycle, of the stride period due to valve and air flow limitations.
 Below a certain range of stride periods, however, the time delay is a nearly constant small negative value.
 In effect, deactivation of the tripod causes the spring-loaded leg pistons to retract and lose contact with the ground before full extension.

-This change in the slope of the time delay $(t_d - t_L)$ relative to the stride period occurs near the period for which stride length begins to decrease and ground speed is maximized.
-Although the dynamics of the robot's locomotion are affected by many factors, it is evident that the amount of net positive work performed by the actuators, as indicated by the time delay $(t_d - t_L)$ , has a first-order effect in determining maximum ground speed.
+This change in the slope of the time delay $(t_d - t_T)$ relative to the stride period occurs near the period for which stride length begins to decrease and ground speed starts to level off.
+Although the dynamics of the robot's locomotion are affected by many factors, it is apparent that the stride period in which the amount of net positive work performed by the actuators is maximized, as indicated by the time delay $(t_d - t_T)$, has a first-order correlation with the period in which stride length is maximized.
 This correlation is used as the basis for the simple adaptation law described in the following section.